arez/arez/README.md

 * Add some way to have a ThreadLocal ArezContext (in JVM) or Global/Zoned ArezContext (In Javascript) and update all the generated models to use this by default.

-* Add support for @PostConstruct on generated models

 * Add Async helper to extras.
 Can be canceled/disposed.
 Has an Observable state field that indicates current status.
 Triggers an "Action" on async completion.
 Useful for handling async http calls etc.